Fascinating history & culture of a little-known East European country

 Day by day

 - Day 1: Monday 2 September

 - We fly from London Heathrow to Sofia, arriving in the early afternoon.
-Our bus takes us over the Stara Planina (the Balkan Range) to the medieval capital of Bulgaria, Veliko Tarnovo, where we spend two nights at the 4* Grand Hotel Yantra, with a fine view over to the old citadel, the Tsarevets.
+Our bus takes us over the Stara Planina (the Balkan Range) to the medieval capital of Bulgaria, Veliko Tarnovo, where we spend two nights at the 4* Meridian Hotel Bolyarski with a fine view over the Yantra River.
 We have our first group dinner at a local restaurant.
 Wine, water and coffee are included with all group lunches and dinners.

 - Day 2: Tuesday 3 September

 - In the morning of our first full day we walk up to the Tsarevets, the royal citadel of the thirteeth and fourteenth centuries, spectacularly situated with impressive fortifications overlooking the gorge of the River Yàntra winding around it, and to the restored patriarchal church at the summit.
 We then visit the nearby village of Arbanasi, where the highlights will be the Church of the Holy Nativity, with its complete set of early seventeenth century frescoes, perhaps the finest set in any church in Bulgaria, and the Constantsalieva House, a ‘museum house’, formerly the home of one of the village’s wealthy merchants.
 We will enjoy a group lunch in the village, then return to Veliko Tarnovo to visit the restored medieval Church of St Peter and St Paul.
 After we return to the hotel the rest of the afternoon and evening will be free.